Want to learn how to keep weeds out of the garden? Believe it or not, it can be done.

 Weeds grow in the garden for all the same reasons your fruits and vegetables grow.
 They are opportunistic plants that take advantage of favorable growing conditions like temperature, soil moisture, nutrients, and minerals.

-If there is space for weeds, along with sunlight, water, and productive soil, weeds will grow no matter what.
-When weeds grow, they can produce thousands of seeds per plant.
+If there is space for all the weeds to grow, along with sunlight, water, and productive soil, they will thrive.
+When weeds flourish, they can produce thousands of seeds per plant, further perpetuating their presence in your garden.
 There are three types of weeds:

-- Biennial Weeds: biennial weeds live for two years.
-In the first year, the seed germinates and produces a leafy plant.
+• Biennial Weeds: biennial weeds live for two years.
+In the first year, the weed seed germinates and produces a leafy plant.
 In the second year, the plant flowers and spreads its seeds.

 How Do You Stop Weeds from Growing in Your Garden?

-- Every spring, only till the soil when necessary and avoid over tilling not to spread dormant weed seeds.
+• Every spring, only till the garden soil when necessary, and avoid over tilling not to spread dormant weed seeds.

-- Practice companion planting to create a dense allotment of plants and shade out weeds.
+• Practice companion planting to create a dense allotment of plants and shade out existing weeds.

 Below you will find some additional tips to follow these five rules.
 Keep on reading to learn about some of the tactics we employ in our gardens to keep those pesky weeds from taking over.